Friday, July 15, 2011

 Brown's poetry is enhanced by the beautiful black and white illustrations done in pen and ink by Ojibway artist Robert Kakegamic.

-I enjoyed this book immensely.
-I'm not sure however, whether teens would pick up this book and read it, which is unfortunate, because it's really quite well written and fascinating.
+Although marketed as a young adult novel, its uncertain as to whether teens would choose to read it.
 Brown manages to insert a great deal of factual information about wildlife such as wolverines, polar bears, and great grey owls into the story.
 And of course, there's a wealth of information about wolves.
 There's a simple map at the front of the book as well as a brief summary of the pack's journey.

 Book Details: